-Using this structure, we develop our strategic plans as a collective organization—involving literally everyone in the company, from hourly employees to management, in the planning process.
+Springfield Remanufacturing Corporation (SRC) is well-known for its High-Involvement Planning™ structure.
+Using this structure, all SRC divisions develop their strategic plans and come together as a collective organization—involving everyone in the company, from hourly employees to management, in the planning process.

-- Financial Planning: It goes without saying that you must have a tangible financial plan for your business, but with the infinite number of ways you can develop yours, what do you do?
-When it comes to our financial planning, we’ve found the strongest results after following this handful of “musts”:
+You must have a concrete financial plan for your business, but with the infinite number of ways you can develop yours, what do you do?
+When it comes to our financial planning, we’ve found the most substantial results after following this handful of “musts.”

-- The plan must be clearly communicated.
+- Be clearly communicated.

-- The plan must be rooted in reality.
+- Be rooted in reality.